cdl-geneseo/geneseo-dictionary/B/Booze-Snooze.md

 # Booze Snooze

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Booze Snooze

 Created by  Unknown User (bli2), last modified on Nov 28, 2008

 Booze Snooze: Noun- A nap taken early in the afternoon to prepare for the night's party, after you've already been drinking.
 67% of people surveyed were familiar with this term.
 BIervese, 2008